HunterR0se/Themis/README.md

 This structure centralizes all outputs in a single, organized directory tree, with only the source PDFs and the final combined report at the case root level.

+### Model Name Handling

+When working with model names that contain slashes or other special characters (like "initium/law_model:latest"), Themis automatically sanitizes these names for use in filenames by replacing problematic characters with underscores.
+This ensures compatibility with all file systems.

 ## How to Use

 ### Step 1: Customize Questions (Optional)